wikimedia/wikimedia-fundraising-coworker/doc/config.md

 ### logPolling

-Should we enable polling-related debug info?
+* __Description__: Should we enable polling-related debug info?

     The polling process sends a very large number of requests to the control-channel, and most of these don't result in anything interesting.
 By default, we exclude details about this from the log.
 However, you may re-enable it if you are specifically debugging issues with the polling mechanism.

 * __CLI Option__: `-d logPolling=1`
 * __Environment Variable__: _n/a_